jimmie-git/Send-batch-auto-emails/README.md

    ```

 2. **Set Gmail credentials**
-   Export environment variables with your Gmail address and an [app password](https://support.google.com/accounts/answer/185833):
+   You can either export environment variables with your Gmail address and an [app password](https://support.google.com/accounts/answer/185833)
+   or simply type them into the Streamlit app when prompted.
+   To use environment variables:
    ```bash
    export EMAIL_USER="youraddress@gmail.com"
    export EMAIL_PASS="your_app_password"